 As of 24 February 2022, all Covid legislation in England has been scrapped.
 This includes the requirement for individuals to self-isolate if they test positive for Covid.
 As a result, even if an employee tests positive for Covid, they can still legally attend the workplace, provided they are well enough to do so.

-With that being said, the guidance currently remains that those who test positive should still stay at home and avoid contact with other people for at least 5 full days, and then continue to do so until they have received two negative test results on consecutive days.
+With that being said, the guidance currently remains that those who test positive should still stay at home and avoid contact with other people for at least five full days, and then continue to do so until they have received two negative test results on consecutive days.
 This advice will remain in place until 1 April 2022.

 In Scotland and Wales, the rules on self-isolation remain in place and, as such, no employees should come to work if they test positive for Covid.
 In Scotland many restrictions will be lifted on 21 March 2022, but there is no clear guidance on whether this will include the current rules on isolation.
 In Wales, there is currently no indication as to when the self-isolation rules will be lifted.

 Currently, statutory sick pay will continue to be payable from day 1 for Covid-19 absences.
-However, from 24 March 2022, the SSP rules revert to normal, meaning that SSP will only become payable on day 4 of absence.
+However, from 24 March 2022, the SSP rules revert to normal, meaning that SSP will only become payable on day four of absence.
 Emma Weedy’s article Living with Covid-19: Closure of SSP Rebate Scheme discusses this in more detail.

 However, as explained below, once the guidance regarding self-isolation has been lifted on 1 April 2022, employers may be required to pay full pay if they request that their employees do not come to work and cannot work from home.